xrtlab/clovr/README.md

 ## Contribuitors

 The supporting authors for this project have been the following:
-- **Esteban Segarra Martinez (University of Central Florida)** - Full development of the tool and writeup of the associated publiocation.
+- **Esteban Segarra Martinez (University of Central Florida)** - Full development of the tool and writeup of the associated publication.
 - **Ryan P. McMahan (University of Central Florida)** - Advised and steered suggestions to improve the tool
-- **Ayesha Malik (University of Central Florida)** - Wrote documentation, tested early prototypes, and edited early versions of the paper
+- **Ayesha Malik (University of Central Florida)** - Wrote documentation, tested early prototypes, and edited the publication paper

 ## Papers that have used CLOVR